 Upon graduation (or when you interrupt your studies), you will have to consider the repayment of your loan debt.
-The Scholarships and Student Aid Office regularly offers workshops, through the Frugal Scholar Program, on this topic.
+The Scholarships and Student Aid Office regularly offers workshops on this topic through the Frugal Scholar Program.

 The Quebec government pays the interest on your loan while you are considered a full-time student.
 The interest starts accruing on your loan at the beginning of the first month following your last day of full-time studies.
 You may choose to repay your loan in part or in full upon graduation, but you also have the options to:

 - wait until 6 months after the end of your studies to start repaying your debt; or

 - add the interest that has accumulated over the 6 months to your overall debt.

 If you have any specific questions about repaying your debt, you may want to call your bank's Student loan centre.

 If you are a full-time student who fell into repayment with AFE because you have not applied for financial aid this year, student.aid [at] mcgill.ca (contact our office).
 We will confirm your status to AFE, which will stop the interest accruing on your loan.

 Tip: if your budget allows, making payments as soon as you finish your studies is a good way to save money on interest charges.

 Here are some resources that can help with your loan repayments:

 - “After Your Studies” section of the AFE website